litonbarman/OMI/README.md

 OMI ( Open model loader ) is as obj model loader created from scratch in c++...

-It can be use to load obj model into the memory, and further can be rendered my OpenGL, DirectX, Vulkan, WebGL, or any other graphic API.
+It can be use to load obj model into the memory, and further can be rendered by OpenGL, DirectX, Vulkan, WebGL, or any other graphic API.

 ## Console Output of loaded data